derrysmith/dsmith/readme.md

 ### w/ Gatsby

 1. Clone the `https://github.com/derrysmith/dsmith` repository.
-2. CD to `dsmith-webapp` directory.
+2. CD to `dsmith-gatsby` directory.
 3. Run `npm install` or `yarn` to install dependencies locally.
 4. Run `npm run dev` or `yarn dev` to start the dev server and run the website locally on `http://localhost:3000`.